This is the multi-page printable view of this section. Click here to print.

 Requirements:

-command line mode (e.g. running on an HPC or CVL)
+Install command line (e.g. running on Linux, HPC or CVL)

-• Run ml avail to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name). - If a container is not yet there run ml --ignore_cache avail
+• Run ml avail to see the installed containers at the top of the list (neurodesk containers will take preference over system modules with the same name), run:

 • Every time you start a new shell you need to run module use PathToYourContainers or add this command to you .bashrc file.